tharunteja77/Ghost-Share/README.md

    docker-compose up --build
 ```
 5. Access the application: Open your web browser and go to http://localhost:8000.
-6. Use this command in terminal to run GHOST SHARE:
+6. Use this command in terminal to run GHOST SHARE: ( Only if you have imported all the modules in requirement.txt )
   ```bash
    uvicorn main:app --reload
 ```